ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 It does sometimes feel like TDD is just a little too hard though.
 It reminds me of trying to do functional programming in Java.
 If everything is designed from the beginning to facilitate TDD, it's fairly easy.
 That is so rare still though and trying to do TDD all the time is really difficult in the systems we have to work with.

-I would love to see something like a test only approach.
+I would love to see something like a test-only approach.
 Perhaps a language where you only write tests and configurations and somehow end up with really efficient production code that you don't have to read.
 Maybe an interesting side project I might work on one day.

 ## References